Sharp Minkowski-Type Inequality in Cartan-Hadamard 3-Spaces: Proof of Theorem and Corollary

-Theorem \ref{thm:minkowski1} can be extended to general convex surfaces in Cartan-Hadamard 3-spaces using outer parallel surface approximation.
-That is, \begin{thm} Minkowski's inequality \eqref{eq:minkowski1} holds for all convex surfaces $\Gamma$ in a Cartan-Hadamard $3$-manifold $N$ with curvature $K\leq a\leq 0$. \end{thm} The proof follows from \cite[Section 3]{ghomi-spruck2023}.
+Theorem \ref{thm:minkowski1} can be extended to general convex surfaces in Cartan-Hadamard 3-spaces by approximations using outer parallel surfaces.
+That is, \begin{thm} Minkowski's inequality \eqref{eq:minkowski1} holds for all convex surfaces $\Gamma$ in a Cartan-Hadamard $3$-space $N$ with curvature $K\leq a\leq 0$. \end{thm} The proof follows from Ghomi-Spruck \cite[Section 3]{ghomi-spruck2023}.